 Tip 1 – Take a good look at Section 80C

 When it comes to taxation of salaried employees, perhaps no section is a bigger ally than Section 80C.
-So the biggest tax planning tip for salaried employee is to take a good look at Section 80C to maximize take-home salary, legally ‘reduce’ income and lower tax payout.
+So the biggest tax planning tip for salaried employee is to take a good look at Section 80C to maximize take-home salary, legally ‘reduce’ income tax rate and lower tax payout.

 Section 80C comes with a broad range of options to help individuals lower tax liability.